Scott Sellars: Playing career

 After starting his career at Leeds United, Sellars established himself in the Second Division with Blackburn Rovers where he spent six years.
-After three play-off heartbreaks, Sellars finally found success in the 1991-92 Play-off Final which earned Rovers promotion to the newly formed Premier League.
-However, that would prove to be his last match for Rovers as he joined his old club Leeds who had just won the First Division.
+After three play-off heartbreaks, Sellars finally found success in the 1991–92 Play-off Final which earned Rovers promotion to the newly formed Premier League.
+However, that would prove to be his last match for Rovers as he joined his former club Leeds who had just won the First Division.

-On 24 April 1993 he scored the winning goal for the Magpies in their 1–0 win over local rivals Sunderland in Division One at St James's Park, which meant that they only needed a point from their final three games to be sure of promotion.
+He later joined Newcastle United.
+On 24 April 1993 he scored the winning goal for Newcastle in their 1–0 win over local rivals Sunderland in Division One at St James's Park, which meant that they only needed a point from their final three games to be sure of promotion.

 Coaching career

-Sellars joined Manchester City as Academy coach in October 2009 after previously holding the role of assistant manager at Chesterfield in the League Two and U18s coach at Sheffield United in 2004-05.
-He was sacked on 11 April 2014 after a "difference of footballing opinion with the current regime" and fears over the club's homegrown quota.
+Sellars joined Manchester City as Academy coach in October 2009 after previously holding the role of assistant manager at Chesterfield in the League Two and U18s coach at Sheffield United in 2004–05.
+He was dismissed on 11 April 2014 after a "difference of footballing opinion with the current regime" and fears over the club's homegrown quota.

 In July 2014 he was appointed to the coaching staff at Wolverhampton Wanderers FC.

 In March 2019 Sellars applied for, and was appointed to, the post of Head of Academy at Wolverhampton Wanderers FC, succeeding Gareth Prosser in the role.